inside.ewu.edu

 Pre-requisites: enrollment in the EdS School Psychology Program or permission of instructor.

-This course will assist candidates in evaluating educational interventions in two areas: single case design and program Evaluation.
-For single case design, we will cover the components, strengths, and limitations of single case design research.
-We will cover the various designs, ranging from a simple “B” Design to more complex single case designs.
-We will examine issues related to validity and reliability of single case research and connect this research methodology to your topics of interest.
+Assists candidates in evaluating educational interventions using single case research design.
+Covers the components, strengths, and limitations of single case design research.
+Covers the simple "B" Design to more complex single case designs.
+Examines issues related to validity and reliability of single case research and connects this research methodology to relevant topics in school psychology.

 PSYC 534.
 HUMAN NEUROPSYCHOLOGY.
 4 Credits.

-Pre-requisites: admission to psychology MS psychometry program or school psychology program or instructor permission.
+Pre-requisites: admission to school psychology program or instructor permission.

 PSYC 535.
 INTRODUCTION TO CLINICAL MENTAL HEALTH COUNSELING.
 4 Credits.